 It is important for a person going into a marriage to know what their rights would be in the event the marriage dissolves.
 Before a person signs a prenuptial agreement, it is imperative they understand what their rights are under Virginia law.

 In addition, it is important both parties to the marital agreement seek legal counsel about the agreement itself in order to make sure the agreement will be enforceable later on down the road.
 If you are seeking to have a marital agreement put together, you do not want to, in the event of a divorce, have to argue the prenuptial is valid if the other party claims they were forced to sign it without the opportunity to seek the advice of legal counsel.
-It is essential to have a Fairfax marital agreement attorney there to help protect your rights along the way during this time.
+It is essential to have a Fairfax marital agreement lawyer there to help protect your rights along the way during this time.
+Call today.